-Story Massage has had a really positive impact on the pupils and staff at Thorntree Primary School in Glasgow.
-Indeed, Thorntree is now a Centre of Excellence in Story Massage.
+The Story Massage Programme has had a really positive impact on the pupils and staff at Thorntree Primary School in Glasgow.
+Indeed, Thorntree is now a Centre of Excellence.
 And Depute Head Teacher, Justine Horn and Nurture Co-ordinator, Jennifer Monteith have both won our Story Massage Best Practice Award.
-And here are five remarkable reasons why we are so delighted to present these special awards for using Story Massage across the whole school.
+And here are five remarkable reasons why we are so delighted to present these special awards for using the programme across the whole school.

 Building Relationships in the Nurture Room